Redmart/slate/source/index.html.md

 ```

-`PATCH /products/{productId}/pickup-locations/{pickupLocationId}/stocks/1970-01-01T00:00:00Z`
+`PATCH /v1/products/{productId}/pickup-locations/{pickupLocationId}/stock-lots/0`

-*Updating in-store stock levels for an RPC in a specific pickup location*
+*Updating a specific in-store stock lot's level for an RPC in a specific pickup location*

 > Body parameter